 Click “Reset Ranging” to clear out the history and restart the averaging process.

-Location: The AP latitude, longitude and altitude fields will be populated if APs provide this information (in the LCI field of the FTM RTT response):
+Location: The AP latitude, longitude and altitude fields will be populated if the AP provides this information (in the LCI field of the FTM RTT response):

-At each stage, one of the three buttons is highlighted (in blue) to suggest what might be the best next action.
+At each stage, one of the three buttons is highlighted (in blue) to suggest what might be the best next action (although other buttons are not disabled).

 The “Overall Offset” field shows the difference between the average estimated range